Nilupa-Illangarathna/Wheels-on-Demand-vehicle-rental/README.md

 # Wheels On Demand Vehicle Rental

 Welcome to the Wheels On Demand Vehicle Rental application repository!
+This is fully functional implementation which took only one day of coding and setting up.

 This repository contains the source code for a vehicle rental application that allows users to rent vehicles from a pool of available options.
 The application consists of separate apps for customers and retailers, with a backend built using Node.js and a Supabase database to manage data.